 Route: Florence to Portland; Highway 126 east to Mapleton (where you need to turn right to stay on 126), then use 569 to skirt around Eugene, and hop on Interstate 5 north to Portland.
 Distance: 162 miles.
 Time: 2 hours and 50 minutes.
 Map (Map with Stops).

 When you are ready to leave Florence, take Highway 126 east to Mapleton.
-After making the righthand turn to stay on 126, consider detouring to the Sweet Creek Falls trail (which is outlined here).
+After making the righthand turn to stay on 126, consider detouring to the Sweet Creek Falls trail (another one of our favorite Oregon Hikes).
 If you did not eat lunch already, stop by the Gingerbread Village Restaurant for tasty home-cooked meals and super friendly service.

 After lunch, continue driving east over the mountain pass toward Eugene.
-If you are interested in seeing Eugene, it is a fun university city with a few worthy museums, lots of bars and a youthful vibe.
-Otherwise, veer north onto I-5 and make the relatively flat and boring drive back to Portland.
+If you are interested in seeing Eugene, it is a fun university city with a few museums, lots of bars and a working class yet youthful vibe.
+Otherwise, veer north onto the 569 Beltline to I-5 and make the relatively flat and boring drive back to Portland.

 Alternate Plans for Day 4 of Your Oregon Coast Driving Trip

 If the fast-yet-dull route back to Portland is not enticing and you have the time, consider backtracking and doing the complete Oregon Highway 101 road trip in reverse!
-Without stops (and using Highway 6 from Tillamook, rather than going all the way north to Cannon Beach) the drive north should take about 4 hours, which would leave time to make any stops that you missed on the way down!
+Without stops (and using Highway 18 from Lincoln City, rather than going all the way north to Cannon Beach) the drive north should take about 4 hours, which would leave time to see any Oregon Coast sights that you may have missed on the way down!

 Oregon Road Trip Planner Map